micho10/scala-at-light-speed/README.md

      9. 4 Nice Ways to Read Files
      10. Sync, Async, Blocking and Non-Blocking
      11. How to create your own String interpolator
+     12. 5 Nice Tricks for Concise and Expressive Code